 The Subservient Chicken was odd, to say the least.
 In 2004, he initially appeared, and then in 2014, he reappeared.
 However, this is still regarded as one of the finest restaurant advertisement examples of all time.

-Also, Burger King understands how nostalgic millennials are, and what better way to tap into that sentiment than by reintroducing their iconic chicken fries.
+Also, Burger King understands how nostalgic millennials are, and what better way to tap into that sentiment than by reintroducing their iconic chicken fries?

 Denny has developed a distinct social media voice and niche.
 And that’s not easy.
 They understand that to be relevant, they need a younger crowd to discover the brand.
 Every tweet may be shared, keeping the brand in front of your thoughts as you read through your stream.

-When it comes to advertising your new restaurant, timing is crucial to a successful restaurant marketing strategy.
-People like to be the first to explore new things and locations, so take advantage of the FOMO effect and create large and exciting initial marketing campaigns.
+People hate missing out.
+They like to be the first to explore new things and locations.
+So take advantage of the FOMO effect (fear of missing out) and create large and exciting initial marketing campaigns.

-User-Generated Content (UGC) like competitions and discounts may help you build interest and engage your consumers, whether it’s during the holidays or sluggish seasons.
+User-generated content (UGC), like competitions and discounts, may help you build interest and engage your consumers, whether it’s during the holidays or sluggish seasons.

 Seasonal restaurant ads, for example, may look like this:

-- Saint Patrick’s Day is on March 17th (Buy 3 beers get 1 free)
+- Saint Patrick’s Day is on March 17th (Buy 3 beers, get 1 free)

 - Valentine’s Day is on February 14th this year (Meal for 2 deals)